Ciawi, Bogor

-Ciawi is a district (Indonesian: kecamatan) in the Bogor Regency, West Java, Indonesia.
-It neighbors the city of Bogor to its northwest.
+Ciawi is a town and an administrative district (Indonesian: kecamatan) in the Bogor Regency, West Java, Indonesia - not to be confused with the similarly named Ciawi District in Tasikmalaya Regency - and is named for the Awi River (the prefix "Ci" mean "river").
+Ciawi District borders the city of Bogor to its northwest.
+It covers an area of 25.53 km2, and had a population of 102,994 at the 2010 Census and 114,853 at the 2020 Census; the official estimate as at mid 2023 was 117,903 - comprising 60,553 males and 57,350 females.

+The Indonesian Livestock Research Center is located in Ciawi.

 History

-When the Bogor Regency was selecting a new regency seat in 1975, Ciawi was considered as an option, but was passed over in favor of Cibinong due to Ciawi being too close to the city proper and may be subject to annexation in the future.
+When the Bogor Regency was selecting a new regency seat in 1975, Ciawi was considered as an option, but was passed over in favor of Cibinong due to Ciawi being too close to Bogor city proper and thus possibly subject to annexation in the future.
 Indonesia's first toll road, the Jagorawi Toll Road, was opened in 1978, with Ciawi being its terminus.
 An extension of the toll road, known as the Bocimi Toll Road, similarly passes through Ciawi, connecting Sukabumi to Bogor.

 During 2019, there were plans by the neighboring City of Bogor to annex Ciawi into the city.
 The regency's government has pushed for the Greater Jakarta LRT to be extended up to Ciawi.

-Demographics

-Ciawi was found to have a population of 114,853 at the 2020 Census.